 - 1 teaspoon ground espresso coffee

-- 1 teaspoon ground cinnamon (optional)
+- Optional: 1 teaspoon ground cinnamon

-- 2 medium eggs, lightly beaten
+- 2 medium eggs (lightly beaten)

-- For the Filling:
+- For the Filling

-- a few drops vanilla extract (optional)
+- Optional: few drops vanilla extract

-To Make the Dough
+Make the Shells

 Gently mix in the eggs, Marsala, and vinegar and knead until you obtain a firm dough.